sboyapati94/cloud_application_fastapi/starter/model_card.md

 - **Output:** Binary label (<=50K, >50K)

 ## Intended Use

 This model is intended for educational and demonstration purposes in MLOps workflows.
 It is not intended for production or real-world deployment without further validation and fairness analysis.

 ## Training Data

 - **Source:** UCI Census Income dataset (census_clean.csv)
-- **Preprocessing:** All spaces removed from column names and string values; categorical features one-hot encoded; label binarized.
+- **Preprocessing:** All spaces were removed from column names and string values.
+Categorical features were one-hot encoded, and the label was binarized.
-- **Size:** ~32,000 rows
+- **Size:** Approximately 32,000 rows.

 ## Evaluation Data

-- 20% of the cleaned dataset was held out for evaluation (test split).
+- 20% of the cleaned dataset was held out for evaluation as a test split.

 ## Metrics

+The following metrics were used to evaluate model performance:
+- **Precision**
+- **Recall**
+- **F1 Score (fbeta, beta=1)**

-- **Precision, Recall, F1 (fbeta, beta=1):** Computed on the test set.
+Performance on the overall test set:
-- **Slice metrics:** Model performance is also evaluated on slices of the data for each categorical feature.

-_Example (fill in with your actual results):_
-- Overall test set F1: 0.78
+- **F1 Score:** 0.78
-- Overall test set Precision: 0.80
+- **Precision:** 0.80
-- Overall test set Recall: 0.76
+- **Recall:** 0.76

+Performance on data slices (example for "workclass"):
+- State-gov: Precision 0.951, Recall 0.932, F1 0.941
+- Self-emp-not-inc: Precision 0.953, Recall 0.890, F1 0.920
+- Private: Precision 0.953, Recall 0.927, F1 0.940
+- Federal-gov: Precision 0.962, Recall 0.960, F1 0.961

-- See slice_metrics.json for per-slice performance.
+See `slice_output.txt` for full per-slice performance.

 ## Ethical Considerations

 - The model may reflect biases present in the original census data.
 - Sensitive attributes (e.g., race, sex, native-country) are used as features; use caution when interpreting results.
-- Not suitable for making real-world decisions about individuals.
+- This model is not suitable for making real-world decisions about individuals.

 ## Caveats and Recommendations

 - Model performance may vary across different subgroups; always check slice metrics.
 - Further hyperparameter tuning, feature engineering, and fairness analysis are recommended before any deployment.
 - This model is for demonstration only and should not be used in production without further validation.